SAY NO TO COAL, KEPCO!

-KEPCO is rushing to get board approval to invest in Vung Ang 2, a new power project in Vietnam, and in Jawa 9 and 10, the controversial proposed 2,000MW coal power project in Indonesia.
+KEPCO is rushing to get board approval to invest in Vung Ang 2, a new power project in Vietnam, and has recently invested in Jawa 9 and 10, the controversial proposed 2,000MW coal power project in Indonesia.
 The Board needs to take leadership, and not invest in these risky, polluting projects and make smarter, cleaner investments.

 The Korean government needs to urge KEPCO not to invest in these polluting projects and commit not to providing any financial support to these projects if KEPCO does invest.